|

 Lettres, Honorary Doctorate of Philosophy, Tel Aviv University; and the

-Medal of the Council of Europe.
-Agam's work in permanent private and public
+Christian Faiths.
+Agam's work in permanent private and public collections

-exhibited at the Jewish Museum, New York.
+record-breaking sum of $698,000.
 The Art: The son of an orthodox rabbi, Agam's life and creative body of art reflects deep rooted understanding and expressions of religious thinking.
 Agam strives to demonstrate the principle of reality as a continuous "becoming" rather than as a circumscribed statement.
 The Judaic teaching that reality cannot be represented in a graven image, and that what is seen or observed consists of fragmented images which can never be grasped as a whole, even in very simple situations, led to the pursuit of creating art that cannot be completely seen at one time.
 Such an art image is intended to give the viewer the understanding that what is seen is only a partial revelation behind which lies unseen levels of reality.
 The three pieces displayed below are from his Fusion Suite, an edition of 200, printed in New York.
 Image size is 22" x 22 1/2" plus margins; the paper size is 27" x 27".
 Each serigraph is hand signed and numbered in pencil.

 |